kanisterio/kanister/examples/k8ssandra/README.md

 ```

 ### Create K8ssandra cluster
-Create a helm configuration file e.g values.yaml with the following configuration so that K8ssandra installation works on the limited resources we have locally.
+Create a Helm configuration file e.g values.yaml with the following configuration so that K8ssandra installation works on the limited resources we have locally.

 ```
 cassandra:
   version: "3.11.10"
   cassandraLibDirVolume:
-    storageClass: STORAGECLASS
     size: 5Gi
   allowMultipleNodesPerWorker: true
   heap: